Data visualization background

 Earnings Alert Tools

-Trigger notifications for upcoming earnings and monitor post-event market reactions.
+Sync upcoming report dates, trigger notifications, and monitor selected post-event market reactions.

 Quant Dashboards

-Track earnings calendars, surprise metrics, and reaction data inside trading dashboards.
+Backfill calendars, refresh upcoming events, and add surprise or reaction data inside trading dashboards.

 Financial Newsletters